pelias/documentation/pelias_from_scratch.md

 ```

 When is this necessary?
 Here's a guideline: when in doubt, delete the index, re-create it, and start
 fresh.

-This is because Elasticsearch has no analog to a schema migration like a relational database, and
-all the importers start over when re-run.
+That's always the safest approach.

 The only time when restarting importers without deleting is recommended is if all the following conditions are true:
-1. You are trying to re-import the exact same data again (for example, because the build failed, or
+1. **You are trying to re-import the exact same data again.** For example, because the build failed, or
-   you are testing changes to an importer)
+   you are testing changes to an importer.
+Pelias importers will not create
+   duplicate records if importing the same data, however, they can't account
+   for changes in the data itself.
-2. The Pelias schema has not changed
+2. **The Pelias schema has not changed.** Elasticsearch has no concept similar
+   to a schema migration from a traditional database, so any schema changes
+   require deleting and re-importing all data.
-3. You are not concerned with ensuring maximum performance.
-Elasticsearch
+3. **You are not concerned with ensuring maximum performance when performing
-   internally does not actually perform updates: it deletes old versions of a
+   queries.** Elasticsearch internally does not actually perform updates: it
-   record and creates a new one.
-So re-writing the same or similar documents
+   deletes old versions of a record and creates a new one.
+So re-writing the
-   repeatedly can create a larger Elasticsearch index that has slightly worse
+   same or similar documents repeatedly can create a larger Elasticsearch index
-   performance
+   that has slightly worse performance.

 ## Install and start the Pelias Services